 Project Lifesaver assists law enforcement in finding missing people with Alzheimer’s and related conditions and is the nation’s most effective rescue program, using advanced technology in a wristband or anklet that emits a radio tracking signal.
 To enroll contact Project Lifesaver staff at 352-367-4043 to schedule an interview to determine eligibility.

 You may call the Records Division at (352) 367-4006 or visit the Records Division which is open from 8:00 a.m. to 7:00 p.m.
 M-F at 2621 SE Hawthorne Road, Gainesville.
-There is a $.15 charge per page for reports of 20 pages or more, unless you are the victim, in which case it is free.
+There is a fee of $.15 for single sided or $.20 for double sided pages for reports of 20 pages or more, unless you are the victim, in which case it is free.
 Extensive requests will incur a charge of the hourly rate (including benefits) of the employee for the time required to complete the request.
 Requests can also be mailed to Records Bureau, P.O.
 Box 5489, Gainesville, FL 32627.
 For more information contact the Records Bureau at 352-367-4006.

 You can call the non-emergency line at 352-955-1818 if you believe the request will need a deputy to respond.

 You should contact the Alachua County Sheriff’s Office Warrants Division at 352-367-4138 or 352-955-1818.

 To report the whereabouts of a Most Wanted individual and for potential reward, you can call the Crime Stoppers anonymous number at 352-372-7867.

 If the information provided meets the Gun Bounty criteria (an arrest, seizure of guns used illegally or weapons charges/convictions) you could receive a $1,000